mnooner256/pyqrcode/docs/rendering.rst

   >>> print(text.terminal(module_color=5, background=123))

 Rendering colors in a terminal is a tricky business.
-Beyond the eight named colors, compatability becomes problematic.
+Beyond the eight named colors, compatibility becomes problematic.
 With this in mind it is best to stick to the eight well known colors: black, red, green, yellow, blue, magenta, and cyan.
 Although, these colors are also supported on almost every color
 terminal: light gray, dark gray, light red, light green, light blue, light